Ridgefield NWR - Waterfowl Regulations

 updated to reflect the closure.
 Reservations lost due to inclement

-weather or emergency closures will not be reassigned to subsequent
+weather, emergency closures, or events outside of Refuge control (e.g. government furloughs) will not be reassigned to subsequent

 The current 3-year running average population of dusky Canada geese